QuickBlox/Documentation/docs/4_android/4_Chat/12_Privacy_lists.md

 ### Blocked user attempts to communicate with user

-Blocked entities will be receiving an error when try to chat with a user in a 1-1 chat and will be receiving nothing in a group chat:
+Blocked entities will receive an error when try to chat with a user in a 1-1 chat and will receive nothing in a group chat:

 ```java
 QBChatDialog privateDialog = ...;